PixelTours/Unity-YulioCapture/README.md

 ### Warnings
 - Some post-processing effects like Bloom will not render correctly due to how Unity captures cubemaps.
-- UI Canvas will not be captured at this time.
+- UI Canvases will not be captured.

 ### License
 [MIT](https://github.com/PixelTours/Unity-YulioCapture/blob/master/LICENSE)